HSF/hsf.github.io/_gsocproposals/2019/proposal_AwkwardArrayOperations.md

   * branchy code (frequent `if` statements) make poor use of Single Instruction Multiple Data (SIMD) devices;
   * there's a steep trade-off between interactive analysis in Python and fast execution in C++.

-In other academic fields and in data science, these issues are avoided by expressing analysis logic in SQL or a suite of array operations like MATLAB or Numpy.
+In other academic fields and in data science, these issues are avoided by expressing analysis logic in SQL or a suite of array operations in MATLAB or Numpy.
 Particle physics, however, relies crucially on variable-sized, nested data structures that don't fit neatly into tables or arrays.
 Every proton collision at the LHC produces a different number of electrons, gluons, and quarks with complex interrelationships.

 We have been developing extensions to array programming concepts for nested, heterogeneous, and cross-linked data in a library called [awkward-array](https://github.com/scikit-hep/awkward-array).
 This library follows the syntax of Numpy, but for complex structures: